brunolange/flask-bind/README.md

 + def create_model(model: Model):
 ```

-In this example, the `create_model` is unequivocally broadcasting to its consumers that it needs
+In this example, the `create_model` endpoint is unequivocally broadcasting to its consumers that
-an instance of `Model` to operate.
-Looking at `Model`, we can easily inspect what it is composed of
+it needs an instance of `Model` to operate.
+Looking at `Model`, we can easily inspect what it is
-and what rules it must observe.
+composed of and what rules it must observe.

 `pydantic` is a particularly well-suited tool for the task of defining such models because it
 leverages Python's type hints to clearly expose and reliably validate the data inside an